 Do I have to submit test scores to St John Fisher College?

-No, St John Fisher College is test optional, so it's up to you if you want to submit test scores or not.
-If you have higher than average scores, you should strongly consider submitting them.
-If you scored lower than a school's average,, you may want not want to include them in your application..
+❌ No, St John Fisher College is test optional, so you can choose whether or not to submit your standardized test scores.
+If your scores are higher than the school's average, you probably want to include them.
+If you scored lower than a school's average, you may want not want to include them in your application.

 First-Year Applications are Due